 Head Coach - Women's Tennis

-Now entering his 13th season as head coach, David Wong has become synonymous Lamar Women's Tennis after elevating the program back into a yearly Southland championship contender.
+Now entering his 16th season as head coach, David Wong has become synonymous with Lamar University women's tennis after elevating the program back into a yearly Southland championship contender.

-Wong, a former Cardinal tennis player himself, is familiar with the rich history of LU Tennis, and after stepping into a program that won just six matches over his first two seasons, the Lady Cards have reached double figures in victories in all but one of his last 10, including a historic 24-3 season campaign in 2008 that culminated with a trip to the NCAA Tournament.
+Wong, a former Cardinal tennis player himself, is familiar with the rich history of LU tennis, and after stepping into a program that won just six matches over his first two seasons, the Lady Cards have reached double figures in victories in all but two of his last 11, including a historic 24-3 campaign in 2008 that culminated in a trip to the NCAA Tournament.

-The winningest coach in school history, Wong became the first to win 150 matches last season with a victory over Arkansas State.
-He holds an overall record of 151-126 with the LU women.
+The winningest coach in school history, Wong became the first to win 150 matches in 2012 with a victory over Arkansas State.
+He holds an overall record of 179-161 with the LU women.

 In addition to team success, a number of Lady Cards have earned individual recognition from the Southland Conference.
-Over Wong's 12 years in charge, a Lady Card player has been named to the All-Southland squad 16 times and a doubles team has been honored as such six times.
+Over Wong's 12 years in charge, Big Red has had 18 players named to All-Southland to go along with seven doubles teams.

 Two players, Andrea Martinez and Mariaryeni Gutierrez have taken home the conference's highest honor, Player of the Year, garnering the award in the 2006 and 2010 seasons, respectively.

 The 2012 season represented Wong's eighth consecutive season of 12 or more wins.
-After a slow start to the campaign, All-Southland honorees Alessandra Pennesi and Hélène Czudek combined with a 15-win debut season by Carolina Salas to take the Cardinals to a 7-4 conference slate before being upended by UT Arlington at the Southland Championships.
+After a slow start to the campaign, All-Southland honorees Alessandra Pennesi and Hélène Czudek combined for a 15-win debut season to help LU to a 7-4 conference slate before being upended by UT Arlington at the Southland Championships.

 It was a strong way to end a career for both Harbuzi and Gutierrez, who combined to earn All-SLC honors seven times over those four seasons, with an impressive six on the first team.
 Gutierrez was also the second player in school history to earn Player of the Year, taking home the award in 2010.